Chase Sapphire Preferred Credit Card Review

 Annual hotel credit

-One perk that was added the Chase Sapphire Preferred in 2021 was the annual hotel credit.
+One perk that was added to the Chase Sapphire Preferred in 2021 was the annual hotel credit.
 Now, cardholders can earn up to $50 in statement credits each account anniversary year when they book hotel stays via the Chase Ultimate Rewards portal.
 To be clear, this credit is only offered after your first renewal and subsequent cardholder anniversaries.

 Anniversary point bonus